USEPA/RAQSAPI/dev/contributing.md

 rejected.

-As of now Only members of the US Environmental Protection Agency’s (EPA) AQS Data Analytics workgroup have write permissions to the repository.
+As of now Only members of the US Environmental Protection Agency’s (EPA) AQS Data Analytics workgroup has write permissions to the repository.
-Anyone outside of this workgroup will not be granted write permissions to the RAQSAPI repository, thus they will not be able to contribte code.
+Anyone outside of this workgroup will not be granted write permissions to the RAQSAPI repository, thus they will not be able to contribute code.
 We are working toward allowing outside code in the future.
 If you are a current EPA employee who would like to be added to the AQS Data Analytics workgroup please contact one of the repository’s administrators.